scne/widget-video/README.md

 ## Introduction

 The Video Widget allows you to add a video directly into your Presentation.
 This can be a video from Storage, your server, or a 3rd party server.
+This Widget officially supports the following HTML5 video formats: **WebM**, **MP4**, and **OGG**.

 Video Widget works in conjunction with [Rise Vision](http://www.risevision.com), the [digital signage management application](http://rva.risevision.com/) that runs on [Google Cloud](https://cloud.google.com).